desiderati/commons/common-security/README.md

 Generating the API access key and identifier
 --------------------------------------------

-**API Id:** UUID that will be used to identify the client application.
+**API ID:** UUID that will be used to identify the client application.
 (https://www.uuidgenerator.net/)

 **API Secret:** 512-bit random key used to sign requests and verify signature.